-1. Transparency on how data will be used and what it will be used for.
+1. Transparency on how data will be used and what it will be used for

-2. Ensuring that the data collected is used only for the purposes explicitly specified at the time of collection.
+2. Ensuring that the data collected is used only for the purposes explicitly specified at the time of collection

-3. Limiting the data collection to what is necessary to serve the purpose for which it’s collected.
+3. Limiting the data collection to what is necessary to serve the purpose for which it’s collected

-4. Ensuring the data is accurate.
+4. Ensuring the data is accurate

-5. Storing the data for only as long as necessary within its intended purpose.
+5. Storing the data for only as long as necessary within its intended purpose

-6. Prevention against unauthorised or accidental loss of data through the employment of appropriate security measures.
+6. Prevention against unauthorised or accidental loss of data through the employment of appropriate security measures

 So that’s GDPR in a nutshell, but what’s it got to do with video marketing?
 Well for one thing, someone’s face and voice fall under the definition of ‘personal data’ for GDPR, (since they can be used to identify the individual) – so GDPR applies across the board.

 If there’s one thing GDPR is big on, it’s consent.
 And it’s no different in video than it is in any other form of marketing.
-For video, it means you need to make sure you have complete consent from everyone who will appear on camera in your video, or who will do a voice over.
+For video, it means you need to make sure you have complete consent from everyone who will appear on camera in your video, or who will do a voiceover.
 This needs to be a written document that you can keep for your records in the future and is usually covered by a release form.
 One exception to this is when you’re filming at events, where you will shoot crowds and groups of people.
-Here, you don’t need individual consent forms – but you do need a statement at the event sign in table or on the entrance doors which explains that the event is being filmed, and if they do not wish to be part of the film, they need to notify the event organiser.
+Here, you don’t need individual consent forms – but you do need a statement at the event sign in table or on the entrance doors that explains that the event is being filmed, and if they do not wish to be part of the film, they need to notify the event organiser.

 Sounds simple, right?
 But it doesn’t end there.
 You see, GDPR also gives individuals the right to the deletion of their data if requested.
 But removing people from your videos isn’t as easy as deleting a word document or line from your accounts.
 In order to fulfil requests for data deletion in video, you need to be able to de-identify them.
 That means removing their face, their voice and anything else that could identify them.
 For some you could get away with just blurring out their faces, but for more complex videos this can provide a real challenge.